secondRZ/swe-interview/topics/web-development.md

 ### [Rendering](http://blog.letitialew.com/post/30425074101/repaints-and-reflows-manipulating-the-dom)

+* React: Instead of having conditional styles to display if a condition is true, simply use a conditional to decide whether to even render the element.

 * Avoid setting multiple inline styles; avoid setting styles individually.
 These trigger a reflow for each dynamic style change.

 * Use classNames of elements, and do so as low in the DOM tree as possible.
 Changing the class attribute lets you apply multiple styles to an element with a single reflow.
 But since this reflows all the element’s children, that means you don’t want to change the class on a wrapper div if you’re only targeting its first child.